bsmith89/StrainPGC/README.md

 Strains failing these two checks should be removed from downstream analyses.

-In addition, for the StrainPGC manuscript, we removed strains with fewer than 100 positions confidently genotyped after StrainFacts partitioning.
+In addition, for the StrainPGC manuscript, we removed strains with fewer than 100 positions confidently genotyped by GT-Pro after StrainFacts partitioning and sample pooling.

-#### Additional utilities

-Tools are included with StrainPGC for several auxiliary purposes:

-- Summarizing statistics about strains and genes (TODO)
-- Identifying species core genes based on a reference genome-by-gene occurrence table (TODO)
-- Visualizing the distribution of depth ratios and correlations (TODO)
-- TODO: What else is needed?

 ## StrainPGC Development